 It was a beautiful place, both for the senses and for the soul.
 But despite all the beauty, it was not overwhelming or distracting.
 And distraction was the last thing she needed at the moment.

 She sighed, breathing out the stress of the last three weeks.
 The war was over but Amon, Noatak she must remember to call him Noatak, had fled with Tarrlok, his bending still intact and neither of them had been heard of since.
 The Equalists had been defeated, many had been arrested and facing charges while many others were pardoned and some had even joined the volunteer efforts to rebuild the city.
 The gangs still skulked everywhere but more cautiously now, though luckily their heads had long since fled, leaving organized crime in the city crippled.
 The police force was back in the capable hands of Chief Beifong and the United Forces Navy and Army men that had been dispatched were given orders to stay indefinitely and help keep order in the city.
-The council was preparing to regroup and re-elect some members and the creation of a non-bending party was allowed.
+The council was preparing to regroup and re-elect some members and the creation of a non-bending party was being considered.